Dominique Wilkins: Post-playing career

 Since 2004, Wilkins has served as the Hawks' Vice President of Basketball.
 He works in a variety of management functions within the franchise's basketball and business areas.
 Wilkins is responsible for advising the Hawks's senior management team on basketball-related issues and is a goodwill ambassador for the community.
 Wilkins also serves as a color analyst for Hawks games on Bally Sports, pairing with long-time play-by-play announcer Bob Rathbun.

 Wilkins was a judge in the 2008 NHL All-Star Game Breakaway Challenge, which was held in Atlanta.

 In 2009 Wilkins participated in the McDonald's All-Star Celebrity Game during NBA All-Star Weekend and in the 2009 NBA Asia Challenge against a team of Philippine Basketball Association All-Stars.
 He led all scorers with 28 points in 20 minutes of play.

 In 2010 Wilkins signed an agreement to partner with fitness company 24 Hour Fitness to develop the Dominique Wilkins Basketball Academy.
 The academy conducted private training, camps, and clinics at the 24 Hour facility in Pearl City, Hawaii.
 In late 2010, Wilkins starred with Verne Troyer in the TitleMax "short on cash?" television commercial campaign.

 Recently Wilkins released the first of his private label wines under the Wilkins Private Reserve label.
 He took an interest in fine wines while playing professionally in Italy at the end of his career and owning a private label was one of his long-term goals.

 In March 2014 Wilkins, whose father and grandfather both died of diabetic complications, filmed a commercial for Novo Nordisk's Victoza citing their commitment to raising awareness of diabetes in the urban community, with an emphasis on children's nutrition.

 On March 6, 2015, the Atlanta Hawks organization unveiled a statue of Wilkins that sits in front of then-titled Philips Arena, and now State Farm Arena.

 Personal life

 Wilkins's stepson, Isaiah Wilkins, played for the University of Virginia and was the 2018 ACC Defensive Player of the Year.
-Wilkins's son, Jacob Wilkins, plays for the Georgia Bulldogs.
+Wilkins's son, Jacob Wilkins, played for the Georgia Bulldogs and currently plays for the California Golden Bears.